 Location-based services are the key driver of innovation in agriculture

 Crops are location-based.
 While most farmers can’t change where they grow their produce, they can learn how to get the maximum out of their land.
-IoT devices, GIS, and drones can help farmers examine their land from new angles and optimize it for maximum yields (without exhausting it).
+IoT devices, GIS tools, and drones can help farmers examine their land from new angles and optimize it for maximum yields (without exhausting it).
 Smart tractors, agrobots, and RFID sensors further enhance manual processes in the field and on the way from these fields to market.
-Historically an industry with low profit margins, agriculture has finally started unlocking more value through data.
+Historically an industry with low profit margins, agriculture has finally started unlocking more value through data adopting precision agriculture technology.